SpikeHD/Dorion/README.md

 # Using Plugins and Themes

+> [!TIP]
-*See the `examples` directory for examples of plugins, including how to include external code and themes.*
+> See the `examples` directory for examples of plugins, including how to include external code and themes.

 Plugins and themes are relatively simple to use, the file structure looks like so on Windows: